azita-abdollahi/minio/README.md

-# Node.js Application with Minio, Grafana, Prometheus, Gotify, and Alertmanager with Docker
+# Node.js Application with Minio with Docker

 This repository contains a Node.js application that allows users to upload and download images to Minio, a high-performance object storage service.
-It also includes monitoring setup using Grafana and Prometheus, as well as alerting capabilities with Gotify and Alertmanager.

 ## Features

 - Upload and download images to Minio using a Node.js application.
-- Monitor application performance and metrics with Grafana and Prometheus.
-- Receive alerts and notifications using Gotify and Alertmanager.

 ## Installation